nhauzenb/hpr-ijof-tvpvecm/README.md

 The file [`Subsection4-2_insample`](Subsection4-2_insample.R) can be used to replicate Figure 1, panels (a) and (b) of Figure 2, panels (a) and (b) of Figure 3, as well as Table B.1 in the Appendix.
 To do so, the file loads the output data from the folder [`INSAMPLE-data`](./INSAMPLE-data) and stores the figures and tables in a folder labeled `INSAMPLE-res`.

-#### Replication of results shown in Sub-Section 4.3: *"Forecast results"*
+#### Replication of results presented in Sub-Section 4.3: *"Forecast results"*

-In Sub-Section 4.3, we show and discuss:
+In Sub-Section 4.3, we show and discuss the following figures and tables:

-* **Table 1.** Forecast performance for point and density forecasts
+* **Table 1.** Forecast performance for point and density forecasts.
 * **Table 2.** Model confidence set (MCS) for density forecasts at a 10 percent significance level using the *TR* test statistic.
 * **Table B.2.** Model confidence set (MCS) for density forecasts at a 10 percent significance level using the *T-max* test statistic.
 * **Table B.3.** Model confidence set (MCS) for density forecasts at a 25 percent significance level using the *TR* test statistic.
 * **Table B.4.** Model confidence set (MCS) for density forecasts at a 25 percent significance level using the *T-max* test statistic.

-The file [`Subsection4-3_OOS-main`](Subsection4-3_OOS-main.R) can be used to replicate the main Table — Table 1 — of the paper, while [`Subsection4-3_OOS-MCS`](Subsection4-3_OOS-MCS.R) replicates Tables 2, B.2, B.3, and B.4, which show results on the MCS.
+The file [`Subsection4-3_OOS-main`](Subsection4-3_OOS-main.R) can be used to replicate the main Table (Table 1) of the paper, while [`Subsection4-3_OOS-MCS`](Subsection4-3_OOS-MCS.R) replicates Tables 2, B.2, B.3, and B.4, which show results on the MCS.
 The .R-files access the output data in the folder [`OOS-data`](./OOS-data) and stores the tables in a folder labeled `OOS-res`.

-To make the final .tex tables more accessible, they can be collected as a pdf through the file [`Tables-viewer.tex`](Tables-viewer.tex).
+To make the generated .tex tables more accessible, they can be compiled into a pdf using the .tex-file [`Tables-viewer.tex`](Tables-viewer.tex).